 ”Verbal interaction leads to a good vocabulary, which leads to good reading,” Chavez said. ”Whether kids learn to read in Spanish or Navajo or English first, you only learn how to read once.
 The skills transfer.
 That’s why it’s important for parents to converse with children in their native language as they learn English.”

 Chavez, who has been a parent trainer in bilingual education for 10 years, said it’s important to talk to children about all kinds of things, such as what’s going on at school, in their life and emotionally.
-Other tips for
+Other tips for parents:

 – Work with kids on reading in their native language.
 Read a newspaper from your native country together, or a Bible.
 Show your child that you know how to read and that it’s important to you to know how to read.